maxlpy/TestAnalysis/README.md

     3 errors

 ### Extend JSHint with a new rule
 According to the above analysis result of JSHint, we got 3 errors.
 JSHint comes with a default set of warnings but it was designed to be very configurable.
-There are three [main ways](http://jshint.com/docs/) to configure your copy of JSHint.
+There are [three ways](http://jshint.com/docs/) to configure your copy of JSHint.

 We used the second methd to create a special file `.jshintrc` and put this config into the directory of our project.
 In case of `.jshintrc`, JSHint will start looking for this file in the same directory as the file that's being linted.
 For example, `error1: subject.js: line 4, col 10, Use '===' to compare with 'null'.` We can ignore this rule via changing the JSHint configure file with following steps.

-#### Configure the rules in the JSHint configure file and implement a new analysis.
+Configure the rules in the JSHint configure file and implement a new analysis.

     {
          "eqnull": true
     }

-#### Run `jshint subject.js` again, we can get the following result
+Run `jshint subject.js` again, we can get the following result

     subject.js: line 8, col 15, Missing semicolon.
     subject.js: line 9, col 6, Unnecessary semicolon.
     2 error

 ### Reject a commit if it fails a minimum testing criteria

 We used git pre-commit hook to reject a a commit if its minimum testing criteria is lower than 50%.
 You can do it by following steps:

-#### Create a pre-commit file in the directory of .git/hooks.
+Create a pre-commit file in the directory of .git/hooks.

     cd .git/hooks
     mv pre-comit.sample pre-commit
     chmod +x pre-commit
-Then, copy the content of rejectTest.sh into pre-commit, and run `git commit -m "Test pre-commit"`.
-You will get the following result.
+Then, copy the content of rejectTest.sh into pre-commit file, and then run `git commit -m "Test pre-commit"`.
+You will get the following results.

 #### Failed JSHint Analysis